devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 This will compile the app, start a pod in the OpenShift project and inject the app.

-There will be a couple of popups in the bottom right corner
+There will be a couple of popups in the bottom right corner (Click on all of them as explained below)

 ![DevSpaces Popups](../images/devspaces_popup.png)